getbubblenow/javicle/README.md

 to create reusable compound operations, further increasing reusability and lowering long-term maintenance.

-# Who is this not for?
+# Who is JVCL not for?
-If you like GUIs, Javicle is probably not for you.
+If you like GUIs, JVCL is probably not for you.

-Javicle is not a replacement for Final Cut Pro or even iMovie.
+JVCL is not a replacement for Final Cut Pro or even iMovie.

-# Who is this for?
+# Who is JVCL for?
-If you like CLIs, Javicle might be for you.
+If you like CLIs, JVCL might be for you.

-You might enjoy Javicle if your video composition needs are relatively simple or if you enjoy capturing repeatable processes in source control.
+You might enjoy JVCL if your video composition needs are relatively simple or if you enjoy capturing repeatable processes in source control.

 # Concepts